Cargill’s Sustainable Palm Oil Policy

 Globally, Cargill operates 17 refineries, 12 mills and five palm plantations.
 Our own plantations work with nearly 22,000 smallholder farmers (who have plantations of 2 hectares each).
 More than 95% of our palm oil volume comes from third parties (about 1,700 mills).
 Cargill sources palm oil from more than 10 countries and delivers it to hundreds of customers worldwide.
 Our suppliers are subject to Cargill’s Policy on Sustainable Palm Oil and our Supplier Code of Conduct.

 Information for Customers

-Cargill welcomes inquiries from current and prospective customers.
-We are committed to transparency and open dialogue.
-If you have any questions or comments about sustainable palm oil, our policy or our progress, please contact [email protected].
+Cargill is committed to transparency and open dialogue, and we welcome inquiries from current and prospective customers.
+If you have questions or comments about sustainable palm oil, our policy or our progress, please contact [email protected].